OmanF/ArangoFoil/README.md

 ## Installation ##

-The easiest way is to build the project then reference the resulting `.dll` file.
+* The easiest way is to get the package from Nuget.
+* Otherwise, build the project then reference the resulting `.dll` file.
-Another way is to clone the files of this project to your own project (in the order they appear in this project's `.fsproj` file, of course) and reference them in your own project.
+* Last, you can clone the files of this project to your own project (in the order they appear in this project's `.fsproj` file, of course) and reference them in your own project.
-(I'm sorry, but it's not likely this will ever be made into a `Nuget` package).

-Either way, **don't forget to add and reference this wrapper's core dependency** - `ArangoDBNetStandard`.
+Either way, **don't forget to add and reference this wrapper's core dependency** - `ArangoDBNetStandard` (you get this for free when getting the package from Nuget).
 This wrapper wraps the official driver's version 1.1.1.

 ## Usage ##

+First, use the `bindConnection` function from the `connectionDetails` module to create the connection object holding the relevant connection details.
+This same function is to be used when needing to switch database(s)/user(s).

 The names of each file/namespace correspond to the name of an official driver's API.
 Within each namespace, the names of the **methods** match the corresponding driver API's methods, albeit in *camelCase* syntax (opposed to the official driver's PascalCase).